RiotGamesCookbooks/rbenv-cookbook/README.md

 Installs ruby_build to a node which enables rbenv the ability to install and manage versions of Ruby

+## ohai_plugin

+Installs an rbenv Ohai plugin onto the node to automatically populate attributes about the rbenv installation

 # Resources / Providers

 ## rbenv_ruby